 Seeds are wind and water dispersed (Thorsen et al., 2009).

-Easy.
+Difficult.
 Best grown in a small pot kept partially submerged in water.
-An attractive plant on account of the grey-green, reddish leaves and bright yellow flowers.
+Plants are winter dormant and often die right down to ground level, resprouting in spring.
+An attractive plant on account of the dark red leaves and bright yellow flowers.

 hypericum: From the Greek hyper (above) and eikon (picture), the plant was hung above pictures to ward off evil spirits